agusdhermawan/SSO/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

+How to use :
+- Copy/Clone to your server Local server or Online server(Hosting)
+- Happy learn